Car seat safety

 - The best place for a car seat is in the middle of the back seat.

-- When installed, the car seat should move no more than 2.5 cm (1 inch) forward or side to side.
+- When installed, the car seat should move no more than 2.5 cm (1 inch) side to side at the belt path.

 - Check whether your local fire, police or public health department has a car seat clinic where you can make sure your car seats are properly installed.